Consent, Assent and Waivers

 The IRB may waive the requirement to obtain a subject’s consent, or to obtain documentation of the consent, when specific regulatory criteria are met.

 In some circumstances, informed consent information may be presented electronically and/or the documentation of consent (that is, the subject’s signature) may also be obtained electronically.
-See the GUIDANCE document listed below and the UW IT webpage about DocuSign.
+See the GUIDANCE document listed below, the ITHS website about REDCap e-consent and the UW IT webpage about DocuSign.